moehaji/Expense-Reimbursement-System/README.md

 -   The application employs the DAO design pattern, and is separated into different layers: (Models, DAO, Service, Controllers)
 -   The back-end system uses JDBC to talk to the Database
 -   The java backend uses Javalin to create the webserver, and process HTTP requests from the client
--   The front-end view is ceated using ReactJS
+-   The front-end view is created using ReactJS
 -   Use Log4J and JUnit are used for logging and testing.
 At least 75% code coverage on service methods

 ## User Stories